'Gilmore Girls' Season 1, Episode 6: Rory's Birthday Parties

 Miss Patty's shameless flirtation with Richard, right in front of Emily.
 I feel like Miss Patty and Donna Meagle (from "Parks & Recreation") would get along quite nicely.

-Although the Stars Hollow gang showed up for Rory's party, they didn't really do anything weird or noteworthy.
-Kirk was sadly absent from this episode and Babette and Morey only had a few lines each.
+Although the Stars Hollow gang shows up for Rory's party, they don't really do anything weird or noteworthy.
+Kirk is sadly absent from this episode and Babette and Morey only have a few lines each.

 Sharpest insult or one-liner: